styropyr0/NowBar/README.md

-# Samsung's Now Bar using Kotlin Jetpack
+# NowBar

+This project is a Jetpack Compose recreation of the Now Bar from Samsung's One UI 7.